Published: 07 January 2019

-- Research Organisations (ROs) – organisations that the National Institute for Health Research (NIHR) has awarded funding to in order to support and undertake research.
+- Research Organisations (ROs) – organisations that the NIHR has awarded funding to in order to support and undertake research.
 They may be Higher Education Institutions, Charities or other organisations that undertake research and research management activities receiving support from NIHR.

 - Researchfish – refers to Researchfish Ltd, the company that currently provides the NIHR authorised web-based system to collect information on the outputs, outcomes and impacts of research activity.
 Researchfish® is the brand name of the online data collection tool and repository owned and operated by Researchfish Ltd.